DominikPru/TaskApp/README.md

 ## Features

-- Create, update, and delete tasks, all that you need for a simple TaskApp
+- Create, update, and delete tasks.
+All that you need in a simple TaskApp.

 ### Prerequisites

 - Node.js
-- MongoDB
+- Your own MongoDB database

 #### Installation